expo/expo/docs/pages/versions/v36.0.0/sdk/localization.md

 ## Constants

+### Behavior

 This API is mostly synchronous and driven by constants.
 On iOS the constants will always be correct, on Android you should check if the locale has updated using `AppState` and `Localization.getLocalizationAsync()`.
-Initally the constants will be correct on both platforms, but on Android a user can change the language and return, more on this later.
+Initially the constants will be correct on both platforms, but on Android a user can change the language and return, more on this later.

 ### `Localization.locale`